Changes are happening to your residential recycling program. Click here to view the 2026/2027 Curbside Collection Calendar.

 Ottawa Valley Waste Recovery Centre customers dropping off recycling will continue to enter through gate 1.

-Did this result in job losses?
+Did this result in job losses at Ottawa Valley Waste Recovery Centre?

 Unfortunately, this did result in job losses for OVWRC staff.
 OVWRC hand sorted recycling and the manual sorting of recyclables is not a viable solution to the long-term growth and expansion of recycling programs in Ontario.
 Material Recovery Facilities now use technology such as optical sorters, to separate recycling into different material streams.
 It has been difficult to see this part of the operation change but we understand it’s part of a broader strategy to ensure recycling services continue to be available to communities across Ontario.